Israel–PKK relations: Military clashes

+Israeli cooperation with Turkey

+Turkey had been interested in Israeli weapons since 1982 after seeing what Israel achieved in Lebanon, but could not pursue the weapons as the intifada at the time had isolated Israel in the Middle East.
+Noam Chomsky also added that American aid and funding to Turkey skyrocketed in 1984 with the start of the PKK insurgency, and that Turkey remained the top recipient of American aid until the arrest of Öcalan.
+After the 1991 Madrid peace conference, Turkey sought to improve relations with Israel in every sphere.
+By 1998, the amount of Israeli weapon sales to Turkey had surpassed $1 billion USD.
+The PKK was supported by Syria, and to lesser extents by Ba'athist Iraq and Iran.
+Turkey was not only concerned with the Syrian support for the PKK, but also with Iraq, Iran, and Syria building massive arsenals for non-conventional ballistic missiles and biological weapons.
+Turkey wanted anti-ballistic missiles from Israel, which was also concerned with the massive arsenals.
+Throughout the 1990s, Turkey accused Iran, Iraq, and Syria of being the top PKK supporters, and saw Israel as a crucial counterbalance.

-Israel entered a police cooperation agreement with Turkey, which targeted the PKK within the framework of the global war on terrorism.
-However, some sources claimed that Israel had a bigger role in targeting the PKK that was not publicized.
-Tensions rose between Turkey and Syria due to the involvement of Israel in the Turkish war on the PKK.
-Turkey convinced Israel to use its influence on the US Congress to get American support on the issue of S-300 missile deployment by Greece in Cyprus, and to get the US to stop criticizing Turkey's repression of Kurds.
-Even under the Islamic-oriented government led by Necmettin Erbakan, Turkey and Israel continued to cooperate against the PKK.
-In 1993, Turkey and Israel signed a deal allowing Israel to use Turkey to gather intelligence on Syria and Iran, in exchange for Israel equipping and training Turkish troops in counterterrorism against the PKK.
-In February 1996, the Military Training and Cooperation Agreement was signed between Turkey and Israel, and in August 1996, the Defense Industry Cooperation Agreement was signed.
-Both agreements laid the framework for joint military training, joint weapons production, and arms trade.
-By 1999, almost all Israeli air force pilots had some experience flying in Turkish airspace.
-Turkish President Süleyman Demirel visited Jerusalem officially on 11 December 1996.
-During the visit, it was declared that Turkish forces would participate in joint military exercises with Israeli forces and American forces in the Eastern Mediterranean.
-The agreements, which were signed between Turkey and Israel in February and August 1996, were kept secret, and required the air forces and the navies of Turkey and Israel to carry out joint military exercises, gave permission to the Israeli navy to use Turkish ports, and to the Israeli air forces to perform training flights in the Anatolian plateau.
-Turkish Defense Minister Turhan Tayan visited the Israeli-occupied Golan Heights in May 1997.
-Afterwards, Netanyahu publicly criticized the PKK.
-In January 1998, the Turkish, American and Israeli navies performed the planned joint military training.
-The Turkish-Israeli cooperation against the PKK was also intended to weaken Syria, Iran, and Ba'athist Iraq.
-The United States actively supported Turkey and Israel to be the regional powers and consolidate American influence over the wider Middle East.
-In Iraqi Kurdistan, Turkey used the Israeli strategy used in south Lebanon.
-Mossad officers had also trained Turkish intelligence to work along Iraqi and Syrian frontiers and track down the PKK, and assisted Turkish troops during the operations in Iraqi Kurdistan.
+Israel entered a police cooperation agreement with Turkey, which targeted the PKK under the pretext of a global war on terrorism.
+Some sources claimed that Israel had a bigger role in targeting the PKK which was not publicized.
+Israeli involvement in the Turkish war on the PKK increased tensions between Turkey and Syria.
+Turkey convinced Israel to use its American lobby to get American support on the issue of Greek S-300 missile missile deployments in Cyprus, and to stop American criticism of the repression on Kurdish cultural rights.
+Even under Necmettin Erbakan, Turkey continued cooperating with Israel against the PKK.
+In 1993, the Turkish government allowed Israel to use Turkey to gather intelligence on Syria and Iran, in exchange for Israel equipping and training Turkish troops.
+They signed several more military and security deals in February 1996 and August 1996.
+By 1999, almost all Israeli air force pilots had some experience in Turkish airspace.
+Turkish Defense Minister Turhan Tayan visited the occupied Golan Heights in May 1997, after which Netanyahu publicly criticized the PKK.
+Turkey used the Israeli strategy in south Lebanon but in Iraqi Kurdistan, while Mossad operatives also trained the MİT to track PKK militants along Iraqi and Syrian frontiers, and even assisted Turkish troops in several operations in Iraqi Kurdistan.